dillanserrano/AmdGpuPassthrough/README.md

 - Put `video=efifb:off` in `GRUB_CMDLINE_LINUX_DEFAULT`
 - Reload grub config with `sudo grub-mkconfig -o /boot/grub/grub.cfg`

-You may also try switching to TTL with Ctrl+F3/Ctrl+F2 *Note: From my experience, switching to TTL doesn't work properly with GDM*
+You may also try switching to TTY with Ctrl+F3/Ctrl+F2 *Note: From my experience, switching to TTY doesn't work properly with GDM*

 If none of your displays came on, look for `bind.log` in the directory you ran the script from and look for any errors or freezes.
 (Check if all commands from the script above executed)[^logging]